jhouston532/itc210a-tutorial-blog/README.md

 }
 ```

 The constructor will be called whenever a new Item is created.
 It creates a variable “text” that belongs to the Item, set to the text that was submitted in the constructor.
-The toHTML function is a function that will turn the text of the task into a valid bit of HTML.
+The toHTML function is a function that will turn the text of the task into a valid bit of HTML code that can be displayed on the HTML page.

-### Definition
+### Definition of the List
 Next, we will create an array of Items.
+An array is a list of variables that are indexed starting from 0.
 This will be the variable where we will be storing all of the Items, and what we will be storing as a JSON  object.
 Since we don’t want any items to be in the list, we create it like this:

 `let list = [];`